zeehio/condformat/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There is one NOTE:
+There are two NOTEs:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Sergio Oller Moreno <sergioller@gmail.com>’

+License components with restrictions and base license permitting such:
+  BSD_3_clause + file LICENSE
+File 'LICENSE':
+  YEAR: 2015
+  COPYRIGHT HOLDER: Sergio Oller Moreno
+  ORGANIZATION: copyright holders

+This NOTE is expected.

+* checking dependencies in R code ...
+NOTE
 Missing or unexported objects:
   ‘htmlTable::htmlTableWidget’ ‘htmlTable::htmlTableWidgetOutput’
   ‘htmlTable::renderHtmlTableWidget’

-These objects are found in functions that are only called after checking that the htmlTable version is new enough (using "utils::packageVersion").
-The symbols exist in the development version of the htmlTable package that will be available in the next CRAN release.
+These missing objects are used in functions that are only called after checking that the htmlTable version is new enough (using "utils::packageVersion").
+The symbols currently only exist in the development version of the htmlTable package that will be available in the next CRAN release.
 To make sure the package is functional even in previous htmlTable package versions a fallback is implemented and used if needed.